gcalderone/ReusePatterns.jl/README.md

 @forward((PaperBook, :b), Book)
 @forward((Edition, :b), PaperBook)
 ```
 The `@forward` macro identifies all methods accepting a `Book` object, and defines new methods with the same name and arguments, but accepting `PaperBook` arguments in place of the `Book`  ones.
 The purpose of each newly defined method is simply to forward the call to the original method, passing the `Book` object stored in the `:p` field.
-The second lines do the same job forwarding calls from `Edition` objects to `PaperBook` ones.
+The second line does the same job, forwarding calls from `Edition` objects to `PaperBook` ones.

-The **ReusePatterns.jl** package exports the following functions and macros aimed to support *composition* in Julia:
+The **ReusePatterns.jl** package exports the following functions and macros aimed at supporting *composition* in Julia:
 - `forward`: return a `Vector{String}` with the code to properly forward method calls;
-- `@forward`: forward method calls from an object to a field structure;
+- `@forward`: forward method calls from an object to a field structure.

 Continuing the previous example:
 ```